 After graduating college, everything was going as planned… except for some questions about where this plan came from and if it was right for me.
 I liked my job.
 Loved my partner.
 Enjoyed my house.
 Drove a nice car.
 But deep-down, an uneasy feeling made me think this routine wasn’t actually supposed to be mine, or at least not yet.

 It wasn’t easy to leave what others saw as a successful life, but in 2010 I quit my job to spend a few months backpacking through the vibrant cultures and wild landscapes of South America.
 The jungles of Ecuador were a fascinating start to my adventure and the mountains and glaciers of Patagonia stole my heart.
 As I wrapped up my trip, I hoped the thirst was quenched and I could pick back up with “real life”.
-I started at another great job, got involved in my city, and lived a life that made me happy.
-But, at random times, the unease still whispered in my ear.
+I started another great job, got involved in my city, and lived a life that made me happy.
+But, at random times, unease still whispered in my ear.

 And so, in 2012, I made the difficult decision to leave it all behind, again.
-I wanted to reshape my “normal” and explore the mountains, so I temporarily committed myself to a new life in Chile.
+I wanted to reshape my “normal” and explore the mountains, so I temporarily committed to a new life in Chile.
 While settling into a foreign land and language was more of a challenge than a fairy tale, I tapped into new levels of motivation and fulfillment by consistently stretching my comfort zone just enough at a time.
 I discovered that happiness is exponential and watched it multiply as I filled my world with activities, people, and places that brought a smile to my face.